 I certify that the information contained within the MyERAS application is complete and accurate to the best of my knowledge.
+All written passages, such as the personal statement and descriptions of work/activities, are my own and have not been written, in part or in whole, by another author and are not the product of artificial intelligence.
 I understand that any false or missing information may disqualify me from consideration for a position; may result in an investigation by the AAMC per the attached policy (PDF); may also result in expulsion from ERAS; or if employed, may constitute cause for termination from the program.
 I also understand and agree to the AAMC Website Terms and Conditions and to the AAMC Privacy Statement and the AAMC Policies Regarding the Collection, Use and Dissemination of Resident, Intern, Fellow, and Residency, Internship, and Fellowship Application Data (attached policy, PDF) and to these AAMC's collection and other processing of my personal data according to these privacy policies.
 In addition, I consent to the transfer of my personal data to AAMC in the United States, to those residency programs in the United States and Canada that I select through my application, and to other third parties as stated in these Privacy Policies.

-Certified by: Doe, Alex R.
+Certified by: Doe.
+Alex R. Date: Columed by, Doe, Alex A. Date.

-Date: